- When do I become eligible for benefits?

 - Kaiser HMO

-- PacifiCare HMO
+- UHC of California HMO

 Plan A employees hired on or after March 1, 2004 and Plan B employees hired on or after October 4, 2004 (Silver/Gold/Platinum) may enroll in the Indemnity PPO Medical Plan with a Health Reimbursement Account (HRA).
 Payment of a weekly premium is required for this coverage.
 HMO plans are not available to these groups.

-Outside of Open Enrollment, if you are enrolled in medical coverage and are eligible to elect coverage for your dependents, you can add coverage in the event you acquire a new spouse/registered domestic partner or dependent child.
+Outside of Open Enrollment, if you are enrolled in medical coverage and are eligible to elect coverage for your dependents, you can add coverage in the event you acquire a new spouse, registered domestic partner or dependent child.

 Contact the Fund Office for more information regarding changes to your medical coverage election outside of the annual Open Enrollment period.

-When you visit an Anthem Blue Cross network provider (or HMO provider for Platinum Plus members), in most cases, the provider will take care of the claims process—no claim forms are required.
+If you visit an Anthem Blue Cross network provider (or HMO provider for Platinum Plus members), in most cases, the provider will take care of the claims process—no claim forms are required.

 You may request a free copy of the claims and appeals procedures from the Fund Office or local union office.

 “HRA” stands for “Health Reimbursement Account.”
-A Health Reimbursement Account is an arrangement through which the Fund reimburses you for eligible health care expenses, such as deductibles, coinsurance or reimburses you for prescription drug copays.
+A Health Reimbursement Account is an arrangement through which the Fund reimburses you for eligible health care expenses, such as deductibles, coinsurance or prescription drug copays.
 The HRA is offered as a part of the Indemnity PPO Medical Plan, providing you and your family members with funding each year to pay for your eligible medical and other health care expenses.
 Any unused balance in your HRA at year-end rolls over for use in the next plan year.